Is Esports a Sport?

 Global Audience Massive online viewership; global tournaments attract millions of viewers Large fan base worldwide, especially in major sports like football

-In fact, due to its virtual nature, players don’t have to be physically together to compete as a team during an Esports event or tournament.
-Also, aside from age restrictions on specific games, anyone can participate in Esports, regardless of gender.
+In fact, due to its virtual nature, players don’t have to be physically together to compete as a team during an event or tournament.
+Also, aside from age restrictions on specific games, anyone can participate in it, regardless of gender.
 Traditional sports, on the other hand, typically have established structures for different categories for age and gender.

 In the end, until we get official confirmation, the verdict’s still out.